copycatchiller/shoulditakethecredit/faq/_posts/2017-01-20-frats-and-sororities.md

 (4 historically black fraternities + 4 sororities).

-Interfraternity Council fraternities are what people think of when one mentions frats.
-Despite their often large houses, Tech's frats are typically small to mid-sized.
-Most of the IFC frats have on-campus houses, although I know Sigma Pi and Phi Kappa Sigma have off-campus housing and Triangle does not have a house.
+Interfraternity Council fraternities are what people think of when one mentions fraternities.
+Despite their often large houses, Tech's fraternities are typically small to mid-sized.
+Most of the IFC fraternities have on-campus houses, although I know Sigma Pi and Phi Kappa Sigma have off-campus housing and Triangle does not have a house.
 Many students enjoy living with their friends in fraternity housing, which tends to be very cheap and fun.
 Many fraternities have 2/day, 5/week meal plans with meals cooked in the larger houses' industrial kitchens typically by a professional chef - students report choosing to be on a meal plan is "super worth" and "so much better than dining hall food."
-Although Tech's frats tend to be much more mellow and academic than a typical public school's, they vary widely in cultures.
+Although Tech's fraternities tend to be much more mellow and academic than a typical public school's, they vary widely in cultures.
 Many of the smaller ones are super chill or unexciting, depending on your perspective; some of them are more focused on athleticism, gaming, or parties.
 To widely varying extents, all participate in community service, leadership on campus, athletic competitions, social activities, and alumni interactions.
-The majority of IFC brothers are white and more wealthy than average, but some frats are more diverse than others.
+The majority of IFC brothers are white and more wealthy than average, but some fraternities are more diverse than others.
 It's also notable that Psi Upsilon is co-ed.

-Fraternities tend to have dues of around a thousand dollars a semester, or more for frats that do more.
+Fraternities tend to have dues of around a thousand dollars a semester, or more for fraternities that do more.
 A little of that always goes to the school, some goes to the national fraternities since the alumni connections are important, some goes towards house maintenance, and a lot goes to all of the activities that brothers participate in.
 Fraternities have all kinds of events such as nights